 Guided tours led in ASL by Deaf Museum Educators are available for groups of 10 or more with at least three weeks advance notice.
 To make a reservation for any tour, contact firstname.lastname@example.org or 646.437.4304.

 A group visit offers a special opportunity to share this very meaningful museum experience with family, friends, and colleagues.
 The Museum's facilitated and guided tour options (see descriptions below) enable adult groups to explore the Museum's Core and special exhibitions while drawing upon the extensive experiences of our Gallery Educators.
-Visitors can also see the Core exhibition accompanied by the Museum's Audio Tour, narrated by Meryl Streep and Itzhak Perlman.
+Visitors can also see the Core exhibition accompanied by the Museum's free audio tour, narrated by Meryl Streep and Itzhak Perlman.

 Self-guided visits may be reserved at any time during regular Museum hours.
 A Museum staff person will greet your group and give you your tickets.
 You may then explore the galleries at your own pace, using our displays and video testimony to enrich your experience.

 Audio tour programs may be reserved in conjuction with self-guided visits.
 In this award-winning audio tour, the voices of Meryl Streep and Itzhak Perlman guide your group through the Museum.
 Designed to allow you to explore the Museum's Core Exhibition in depth, this narrative will expand your knowledge of the history and the artifacts.
 A version of the audio tour is also available in Spanish, French, German, Hebrew, Russian, and Japanese.